mhlakhani/mhlakhani-com/content/2023/01/tech-job-market.md

 In my case, after the first few interviews, I realized I needed to update my criteria so I went back and redid everything - and then had a bunch of follow-ups to ask places.

-If you're not sure about what criteria to use, [this one is a great list](https://docs.google.com/spreadsheets/d/11DoQ-Bhvs5mfRwB0Bz6OHwoChhFVK7u_KqlbFgR-ezY/edit#gid=0).
+If you're not sure about which questions to ask, [this one is a great list](https://docs.google.com/spreadsheets/d/11DoQ-Bhvs5mfRwB0Bz6OHwoChhFVK7u_KqlbFgR-ezY/edit#gid=0).

 Note that you will likely be under pressure to decide early on (companies will push for this).
 So make sure your criteria are ready and you have the info you need.
 Or be willing to push back hard to get more time to decide.